 SPC’s river safety actions - Saltford Parish Council

-Due to the many tragic accidents that have occurred locally, Saltford Parish Council regularly raises awareness about water safety during the summer months on social media, and also supports relevant campaigns by other organisations.
-These include campaigns by Avon Fire & Rescue and the Royal Life Saving Society UK.
-Please see our news feeds for posts and news articles such as staying safe and well in open water and SPC requests B&NES Council, Avon Fire & Rescue and police support ahead of busy summer months.
+Due to the many tragic accidents that have occurred in Saltford and the number of people who become ill after entering the water, Saltford Parish Council looks to raise awareness about water safety when possible, which can include supporting relevant campaigns by other organisations e.g. campaigns by Avon Fire & Rescue and the Royal Life Saving Society UK.
+Please see our social media news feeds for posts and SPC’s news articles.

 At SPC’s request in 2022 a poster campaign was created for Saltford by Avon Fire and Rescue to raise awareness of water safety.
 ‘Hidden dangers’ and ‘Float to live’ posters can now be seen on display near the river and on noticeboards in the village.
 If you would like A4 posters or A5 leaflets to display or share please contact the SPC Office.
 SPC thanks the team at Avon Fire and Rescue for creating these and contacting local river side businesses to display.